-CAR PARKING IN DEVELOPMENT PROPOSALS SHALL BE PROVIDED IN ACCORDANCE WITH THE STANDARDS SET OUT IN SUPPLEMENTARY PLANNING GUIDANCE.
 DEVELOPMENT WILL BE REQUIRED TO PROVIDE APPROPRIATE LEVELS OF PARKING, WITHIN DEFINED PARKING ZONES, IN ACCORDANCE WITH ADOPTED PARKING STANDARDS.

-- 7.13 Welsh Government guidance requires that a co-ordinated approach be taken to parking at regional and local levels90.
-The approach to car parking has therefore been developed in the context of the Regional Transport Plan91, prepared by the South East Wales Transport Alliance (SEWTA).
+- 7.13 Welsh Government guidance requires that a co-ordinated approach be taken to parking at regional and local levels87.
+The approach to car parking has therefore been developed in the context of the Regional Transport Plan88, prepared by the South East Wales Transport Alliance (SEWTA).
 The approach seeks to manage traffic and reduce car dependency, while ensuring that development, including change of use, is accompanied by sufficient parking space for private cars and service vehicles to avoid the need for vehicles to park on street and thereby cause congestion, danger and visual intrusion. - 7.14 A key aspect of this approach is that each Local Authority area is to be divided into zones, so different standards can be applied to different zones, according to accessibility criteria.
 Thus in the City Centre where there is a high level of accessibility by public transport, walking and cycling, and where one visit may serve a number of purposes, and where large public car parks are available, there is no requirement for many forms of development to provide dedicated car parking.
-In a suburban setting there will often be significant parking requirements. - 7.15 Supplementary Planning Guidance will be used to define the zones and set the relevant standards for each type of development.
+In a suburban setting there will often be significant parking requirements. - 7.15 Supplementary Planning Guidance will be used to define the zones and set the relevant standards for each type of development. - 7.16 On street parking often causes problems by reducing road width, which affects free flow of traffic and causes road safety hazards and reduces amenity for residents, who have to compete for available spaces.
+Parking for new developments should generally be provided off-street, although purpose built onstreet parking bays will be acceptable in new residential developments in addition to allocated on plot parking, for example, to provide facilities for visitors.
+Garages will only be considered as parking spaces where they meet the required minimum dimensions to encourage their use, which will be set out in the SPG.